pjtunstall/ziggurats/README.md

 ### Central controller versus linear flow

-In my interpretation of MVC, the controller calls methods of the other two components.
-But I've also seen examples where it's the view that calls methods of the controller, which calls methods of the model.
-I wonder what the pros and cons of each design are: central controller or linear flow.
-Most of the advice I'm getting is to have the controller alone call other components.
+In this interpretation of MVC, the controller calls methods of the other two components.
+I've also seen examples where it's the view that calls methods of the controller, which calls methods of the model, and where the view calls an update method in the model, with various options for how a re-render of the view is triggered.

 ### Encapsulation versus principle of least privilege

 My instinct was to pass just the necessary values from `controller` to `view` in `this.view.drawCrosshairs(this.model.midX, this.model.midY);` (before I moved drawing to a worker thread), but there was a suggestion that it might be more in keeping with MVC philosophy to pass `model` and let `view` extract the values it needs.
-I've followed my original idea for now, considering that the controller is supposed to mediate between the others, but I'd be curious to hear arguments either way.
-(This was before moving the drawing to a web worker, when it was all done directly in `view`.)

 ### Blur